Cottar's 1920 Safari Camp

 The only time to avoid Kenya is during the long rainy season in April and May.
 November is considered the short rainy season, however, these are less predictable and are much lighter.
 The best time of year to visit the Maasai Mara is during the Great Wildebeest Migration which tends to pass through the Mara between mid July to late October.

-Call us on 020 3993 5269 to start planning your holiday to Cottar's 1920 Safari Camp or take a look at our itineraries to Kenya
+To start planning your holiday to Cottar's 1920 Safari Camp

 Cottar's 1920s Safari Camp is the ultimate ''Out of Africa'' experience, with six 1920s style tents, four family suites and it has also opened a five bedroom private house.
 Situated in the Maasai Mara, which guarantees an abundance of wildlife.